neil3d/awesome-pbr/README.md

 - 1995, *Principles of Digital Image Synthesis*, Andrew S. Glassner
 - 1989, *Illumination and Color in Computer Generated Imagery*,  Roy Hall

+## Events

+- January 2017: Marcos Fajardo(the chief architect of Arnold Renderer), scientific and Engineering award , the Academy of Motion Picture Arts and Sciences
+- January 2014: Matt Pharr, Greg Humphreys, and Pat Hanrahan were awarded a [Scientific and Technical Academy Award](https://www.oscars.org/news/19-scientific-and-technical-achievements-be-honored-academy-awardsr) for Physically Based Rendering:
+> Physically based rendering has transformed computer graphics lighting by more accurately simulating materials and lights, allowing digital artists to focus on cinematography rather than the intricacies of rendering.
+First published in 2004, Physically Based Rendering is both a textbook and a complete source-code implementation that has provided a widely adopted practical roadmap for most physically based shading and lighting systems used in film production.

 ## A Brief History of Physically Based Rendering

 > [The PBR Book, Chapter 1: Introduction](http://www.pbr-book.org/3ed-2018/Introduction/A_Brief_History_of_Physically_Based_Rendering.html)